nanuxbe/django-classy-doc/README.md

 ### `CLASSY_DOC_BASES`

-This is the list of strings of the base modules you want to document, if you leave it unset, *djang-classy-doc* will document every application from your `INSTALLED_APPS`
+This is the list of strings of the base modules you want to document, if you leave it unset, *django-classy-doc* will document every application from your `INSTALLED_APPS`

 *django-classy-docs* will string-match everything from your `INSTALLED_APPS` that **starts with** any of the mentioned strings